Fit as a Mama Bear

 How do you add protein to bagels?

-Increasing the protein in bagels can be done in either the recipe itself or with the toppings.
-Adding in Greek yogurt, collagen powder or cottage cheese is an easy way to improve the protein in the bagels themselves.
-Likewise, topping a homemade bagel with cream cheese, protein peanut butter, or avocado are a few ways to add a bit more protein to a bagel.
+Increasing the protein in bagels can be done by adding Greek yogurt, collagen powder, or cottage cheese, which is an easy way to improve the protein in the bagels themselves.

 A sliced homemade bagel with another gluten-free bagel on a cutting board behind it and jam and a knife beside it